-The validity of the Subordinate Series 2019/20 Bonds and certain other legal matters are subject to the approving opinions of Kutak Rock LLP, Bond Counsel to the Authority.
-Complete copies of the proposed forms of Bond Counsel's opinions are contained in Appendices E-1 and E-2 hereto.
-Bond Counsel undertakes no responsibility for the accuracy, completeness or fairness of this Official Statement.
+The validity of the Subordinate Series 2020 Bonds and certain other legal matters are subject to the approving opinions of Kutak Rock LLP, Bond Counsel to the Authority.
+A complete copy of the proposed form of Bond Counsel's opinion is contained in Appendix E hereto.
+Bond Counsel undertakes no responsibility for the accuracy, completeness or fairness of this Updated Official Statement.
 Certain matters will be passed upon for the Authority by the General Counsel to the Authority.
-Certain legal matters with respect to this Official Statement will be passed upon for the Authority by Kutak Rock LLP, Disclosure Counsel to the Authority.
+Certain legal matters with respect to this Updated Official Statement will be passed upon for the Authority by Kutak Rock LLP, Disclosure Counsel to the Authority.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Stradling Yocca Carlson & Rauth, a Professional Corporation.
-All of the fees of Bond Counsel, Disclosure Counsel and Underwriters' Counsel with respect to the issuance of the Subordinate Series 2019 Bonds are contingent upon the issuance and delivery of the Subordinate Series 2019 Bonds.
+All of the fees of Bond Counsel, Disclosure Counsel and Underwriters' Counsel with respect to the issuance of the Subordinate Series 2019 Bonds.
 All of the fees of Bond Counsel, Disclosure Counsel and Underwriters' Counsel with respect to the issuance of the Subordinate Series 2020 Bonds are contingent upon the issuance and delivery of the Subordinate Series 2020 Bonds.